CDCgov/data-exchange-upload/upload-server/readme.md

 ## Configurations

 Configuration of the `upload-server` is managed through environment variables.

-These environment variables can be set directly in the terminal
+These environment variables can be set directly in the terminal:

-(Mac or Linux)
+*(Mac or Linux)*

 ```shell
 export SERVER_PORT=8082
 go run ./cmd/main.go
 ```

-(Windows)
+*(Windows)*

 ```shell
 set SERVER_PORT=8082
 go run ./cmd/main.go
 ```

-or you can create a file and set them in it
+or set within a newly created file:

 *upload-server/env-file*: